jmuehlig/perf-cpp/docs/counters.md

 Modern CPUs introduce new performance events with each generation, often unique to their micro-architecture.
 To accurately measure performance across diverse hardware platforms, it’s important to use events tailored to the underlying processor.

-The `perf::CounterDefinition` class allows you to define and integrate both standard and hardware-specific performance counters.
+The `perf::CounterDefinition` class allows you to define and integrate both standard and hardware-specific performance events.

 > [!TIP]
 > *perf-cpp* includes an event code library for *x86* processors (see the [events/ directory](../events/x86)).